kelsyeanderson/0-Lawn-Care-App/README.md

 ## Build instructions
 A demo version of the app will be posted to the google play store.

 To build and edit the app, simply run `bash $ git clone https://github.com/kelsyeanderson/0-Lawn-Care-App` to get a copy of the repository on your computer.
 You then just need to open the Android Studio app and click on the project to begin.
+Installation and set up instructions are located in the docs folder.

 ## Organization and Name Scheme
 We will be using camel case for variables and upper camel case for class variables in our project.
 The individual pages will be fragments with their own XML files that have the necessary elements in them.